Support a Student

 Become a Sponsor

-A Sponsor is an individual, corporation, or foundation that is willing to make a four-year commitment of a $3000 per year scholarship to help provide an under-served, urban student with a private school education in the greater Newark/Jersey City area.
+A Sponsor is an individual, corporation, or foundation that is willing to make a four-year commitment of a $3000 per year scholarship to help provide an urban student with a private school education in the greater Newark/Jersey City area.

 » read more